Toomas633/FileShare/README.md

 ### Docker

-Create a `docker-compose.yml`, copy the contents under here and run it with `docker-compose up -d`.
+Create a `docker-compose.yml`, copy the contents under here and run it with `docker-compose up -d` (or download the .yml from `https://raw.githubusercontent.com/Toomas633/FileShare/main/examples/docker-compose.yml` and edit it).

 ```
 version: '3.9'